valancej/anchore-blogs/content/secrets/secrets.md

 ENV AWS_SECRET_KEY="1234q38rujfkasdfgws"
 ```

 Here we are copying the contents of the app directory into home/node/app inside the image.
 Why is this bad?
-Here's an image of the directory struture:
+Here's an image of the directory structure:

 ![alt text](images/directory.png)